mostjs/core/docs/api.rst

   propagateTask :: (Time -> a -> Sink a -> *) -> a -> Sink a -> Task

 Create a Task to propagate a value to a Sink.
 When the task executes, the provided function will receive the current time (from the scheduler on which it was scheduled), and the provided value and Sink.
-The Task can use the :ref:`Sink API <types>` to propagate the value in whatever way it chooses, for example, as an event or an error, or could choose not to propagate the event based on some condition, etc.
+The Task can use the :ref:`Sink` to propagate the value in whatever way it chooses, for example, as an event or an error, or could choose not to propagate the event based on some condition, etc.

 .. _propagateEventTask: